 Existing Water Heater’s Age

-While it may be tempting to save some money by replacing a water heater on your own, this is a project that’s best left to the professionals unless you are highly skilled with handling plumbing, gas lines, and electrical work.
-The intense labor and comprehensive knowledge of installing a water heater make this a job that’s best suited for a plumber.
+Who fixes water heaters?
+Typically, homeowners will need to call a plumber to fix or replace their water heater.
 A water heater replacement project needs permits and inspections, and if anything goes wrong, the cost of cleanup, repairs, and updating an improper installation can skyrocket.
-A plumber can recommend the best water heater for your home, has access to the best brands and models that are only available to professional installers, will handle the permit for you, and will install a new water heater correctly and safely the first time.
-When it comes time to replace a water heater, get in touch with a professional—that way you can be sure the job has been done right and everything is up to code is to employ one of the best plumbing services to install the unit.
+A plumber can recommend the best water heater for the home, has access to a wide selection of the best brands and models, will handle obtaining the permit, and will install a new water heater correctly and safely the first time.
+When it comes time to replace a water heater, the best way to be sure the job is done right and is up to code is to employ one of the best plumbing services to install the unit.

 How to Save Money on Water Heater Replacement Cost

-Questions to Ask About Water Heater Replacement Cost
+Questions to Ask About Water Heater Replacement

 - Should I buy a tank-style or a tankless water heater?